 You may be wondering “Why the hell should I order plant seeds in December?”.
 Think of it as a fun winter gardening activity, minus the cold temperatures!
 You get to plan ahead how your garden will look and figure out what types of delicious fruit and veggies you want to grow.

-If you decide to stock up on seeds from catalogs, you get the chance to explore more interesting options that aren’t available in larger commercial garden shops.
+If you decide to stock up on seeds from catalogues, you get the chance to explore more interesting options that aren’t available in larger commercial garden shops.

 Take care of your winter gardening tools